paulo-eusebio/CNN-RD/README.md

 Run *train.py* without any arguments.
 Datasets, Hyper-parameters and settings are all hardcoded and defined at the beggining of the script.
 All these settings are commented to help change them if necessary.

 #### Inferece
-During trainig, the obtained models are evaluated every epoch.
+During training, the obtained models are evaluated every epoch.

 For indepedent inferece (i.e. without running the training script) run *eval.py* without any arguments.
 Datasets and settings are all hardcoded and defined at the beggining of the script.
 All these settings are commented to help change them if necessary.